taylorc11/mf6voronoi-studio/README.md

 > `mf6Voronoi` pins `numpy<2.2.5`.
 If a dependency upgrades numpy, re-pin it:
 > `pip install "numpy<2.2.5"`.

-> **Building a standalone `.exe` or installer?** Do it from a clean virtual
-> environment (`python -m venv .venv`, then install only
-> `requirements.txt` + `pyinstaller` into it) rather than a general-purpose
-> Python install — PyInstaller bundles *every* importable package it can see,
-> and an environment with unrelated projects installed produces a much larger
-> executable than necessary. `build_windows.bat` already does this for you.

 The `Example/` folder ships a ready-to-use set of shapefiles and rasters (model limit, refinement layers, background rasters) so you can follow the Quick